souvikhaldar/souvikhaldar.info/content/_index.md

 ---
 title: "Souvik"
 featured_image: '/images/index.jpg'
-description: "TRamblings of an aspiring coder"
+description: "Ramblings of an aspiring coder"
 ---
 Welcome to my blog with some of my work in progress.